stcline/LHS_Engineering_Curriculum/syllabi/Syllabus_IOE.md

 ### **Policies**

 **Late Work Policy:**
 Assignments missed due to excused or unexcused absences can be completed without penalty within ten school days of the student's return.
 If the absence occurs within ten days of the semester's end, students have until the last day of the semester to submit work.
 Late work due to reasons other than absence will be accepted until the end of the current quarter.
+All accepted late work will receive a 50% penalty.

 **Cell Phone Policy:**
 All cell phones must be stored at the front of the classroom in the designated phone caddy unless prior arrangements have been made with the teacher.
 Phones may be retrieved with one minute remaining in class.